living longer these days, clients need to plan now for the rising costs of retirement—especially health care.

 health aide.
 For those who cannot finance those costs themselves, long-term care

-• Health costs rising.
+insurance might be a worthwhile investment. - Health costs rising.
 Don’t ignore out-of-pocket health care

 costs in retirement, even for those with insurance.
 The EBRI reported in July